NicoSwag/radiance-notes/Story/Cosmos Lore Dialogue.md

 The question is meaningless.
 All that happens is what must happen.
 We have foreseen that it is to be you, and so it is.
+Now...
-Now, listen closely, for our time is running out.
+Listen closely, for our time is running out.

 In this future, you have gathered the pieces of the Cosmog that had broken off.
 They arrived here, now, carried by the Radiance.